thruthesky/flutterflow_libraries/docs/data.md

-- You can add whatever key/value pairs as much as you want.
+- You can add and display whatever key/value pairs as much as you want.
     - Below is an example of showing the custom key/value data.

 ![image.png](./images/data_display_custom_data.png)

-### Custom design and actions
+#### Custom design and actions

 - If you are customzing design with your own component, you need to implement the behaviour of taps profile photo, title, etc.

+## Displaying Data Details

+You can design the UI/UX based on your specific needs.

+To display full details of the data when tapped from the `DataListView` or a custom component, follow these steps:

+1. **Create a Screen**:
+   - Name it `DataViewScreen`.
+   - Add a required page parameter named `data` of the JSON type.

+2. **Open DataViewScreen**:
+   - When an item is tapped in the `DataListView`, open `DataViewScreen` with the `data` parameter.

+3. **Design DataViewScreen**:
+   - Customize the screen to display the data details.
+   - Consider adding the following buttons:
+     - `like`
+     - `reply`
+     - `chat`
+     - `block`
+     - `report`
+     - `edit`
+     - `delete`
+   - Add a tap action on the user's profile photo to open the user's public profile screen.
+   - Add a tap action to show the original image if displaying thumbnails.

+## Data custom actions

+### createData

+### updateData

+### readData

+### deleteData

+- Returns true if the data has been deleted
+- Returns false if there is an error.